jared0801/Messenger-FE/README.md

 # Description
 This is a simple React/SocketIO project that allows users to create rooms where they can anonymously chat with one another.

+The React Native client can be found here: https://github.com/jared0801/Messenger-FE-Native

 # Server
 Server-side code can be found here: https://github.com/jared0801/Messenger-Server